 Before putting his new plans into effect, John decided to use Benton’s Missouri riverboat access (above) to travel home to New York.
 Before the trip even began, he had another adventure when he and other passengers on the boat helped a small village of friendly Gros Ventres Indians when they were attacked by a much larger group of Sioux.
 He greatly impressed the Gros Ventres when he and his friend John Kennedy entered the Sioux camp at night and retrieved one their stolen ponies.

-At just twenty-two, John must have been quite a neighborhood star as the returning western mountaineer, regaling family and friends with his stories of arrow wounds from hostile Indians, near death by bears and panning for gold in places where no white men may have ever set foot before.
-Perhaps his celebrity allowed him to quickly woo and wed eighteen year-old Mary Frances Sarsfield.
+At just 22, John must have been quite a neighborhood star as the returning Western mountaineer, regaling family and friends with his stories of arrow wounds from hostile Indians, near death by bears and panning for gold in places where no white men may have ever set foot before.
+Perhaps his celebrity allowed him to quickly woo and wed 18-year-old Mary Frances Sarsfield.
 Mary was said to be a “fine looking woman of the blue-eyed, black haired Irish type” and was already a school teacher.

 Back in Fort Benton, John had his eye turned to the north, toward Canada.
 He thought there might be prospecting opportunities in that sparsely inhabited area, but this time he intended to pay others to do it.
 He took a scouting trip to Fort Edmonton, where he had his first encounter with the Hudson Bay Company.
 Healy had a confrontation with Kootenay Indians, a Christianized tribe, on the way home and helped avoid a conflict when he showed them a crucifix tattoo on his forearm.
 Numerous interactions with Indians tribes could be a great aide in learning their culture and habits and how to best deal with them.
 Of course, you had to manage to live through these events to take advantage of that experience, and Healy continued to do so.